 This clothes company based in the Glasgow area, creates apparel with a difference.
 Law Design Studio creates minimalist clothes designs using sustainably-sourced materials and plastic-free packaging, plus their clothes are made to order, so not only are you helping to support local, women-led businesses, you are also doing good for the planet.
 Win-win.

 Looking to feed your plant obsession?
 For all the avid and wannabe Glasgow plant mums and dads out there, this women-led Glasgow business is the perfect go-to if you want to decorate your home with plants.
 Based in Glasgow’s West End, you’ll find a selection of houseplants and flowers to suit all living conditions, as well as pots and plant accessories.

-We’re all in need of a treat, especially when in a pandemic, so why not try a brilliant brunch to takeaway from an independent, woman-owned café?
+We’re all in need of a treat so why not try a brilliant brunch from an independent, woman-owned café?
 Cafe Strange Brew in Glasgow’s Southside features the likes of bagels, burritos, pancakes, toasties and breakfast buns on their menu.
 The small business also offers incredible bakes and drinks to takeaway too.